rongachoka/Python-Projects/README.md

     - Sentiment analysis on user reviews
     - Relationship between app categories and pricing

-## Invesitaging Netflix Movies and Guest Stars in The Office
+## Investigating  Netflix Movies and Guest Stars in The Office
 ### DataCamp Porject

 - This was a guided project within DataCamp's "Data Scientist with Python" track